ns1-terraform/terraform-provider-ns1/website/docs/d/zone.html.markdown

 # Data Source: ns1_zone

 Provides details about a NS1 Zone.
+Use this if you would simply like to read information from NS1 into your configurations.
+For read/write operations, you should use a resource.

 ## Example Usage